srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 ## Lab Scenario

 You are an Azure IoT Developer working for Contoso, a company that crafts and distributes gourmet cheeses.

-You have been tasked with exploring Azure and the Azure IoT services that will be used in the IoT solution that the company is planning to implement.
-You have become familiar with the Azure portal and created a resource group for your project.
-Now you need to begin your investigation of Azure IoT services.
+You have been tasked with exploring Azure and the Azure IoT services that you will using to develop Contoso's IoT solution.
+You have already become familiar with the Azure portal and created a resource group for your project.
+Now you need to begin investigating the Azure IoT services.

 ## In This Lab

-In this lab, you will begin exploring the Azure IoT services that will be used to provision and connect IoT devices for your solution (IoT Hub and IoT Hub Device Provisioning Service).
+In this lab, you will begin exploring the Azure IoT services that you will use to provision and connect IoT devices for your solution (IoT Hub and IoT Hub Device Provisioning Service).
 The lab includes the following exercises:

 * Naming Resources with Unique Names
 * Create an IoT Hub using the Azure portal